marcelschoen/e_ink_rpg/NOTES.md

 * Random Bandit attacks -> maybe also solvable with dialogue tree
 * Random attacks on unlocked location -> trigger defense quest
 * Hired NPC turns on player / is in bed with bandits from quest
+* Trophy Room break-in: When adding the final trophy, a popup appears: "Oh no, thieves have stolen many trophies" and a new job starts

 # Difficulty levels